 From healthy soil come healthy plants.
-Try filling your pots with a combination of soilless mix, such as Sungro Metro Mix 360 or Fertilome Ultimate Potting Mix.
-Though these mixes provide no nutrients, they provide plants in containers a healthier growing medium than soil from the ground as well as necessary aeration.
+Try filling your pots with a soilless mix, such as Fertilome Ultimate Potting Mix.
+Though this mix provides no nutrients, it provides plants in containers a healthier growing medium than soil from the ground as well as necessary aeration.

 After planting your container, apply a slow release fertilizer like Osmocote according to label directions.
 This provides food to your plants for up to four months.
 If, at a later time, your plants show signs of distress, such as the yellowing of leaves, try a water-soluble fertilizer like Jack’s Classic Petunia FeED, which will give your plants the boost they need to continue producing beautiful blooms.
 By August, you will want to think about supplementing the Osmocote with a balanced water soluble fertilizer every two-three weeks.
 The plants root systems will take up the nutrients instantly and give them a little push to finish out the season with a bang.

 Watering is a balancing act; too much or too little water and your flowers will suffer.
 Water containers when the soil’s top layer becomes dry to the touch.
 Pay attention to the weather as an increase in heat requires an increase in watering.
 An equally important step, after a good rain, is to check containers that may have been partially blocked from receiving rainwater by tree branches or overhang to ensure they are adequately moist.
 Add water to your container until it runs out of the drainage hole at the bottom.
 This encourages roots to grow deep.
 Also, try to water as early in the day as possible so the foliage can dry.
 The longer it stays wet, the more likely it can develop foliar diseases.